sindrekjr/sentence-engine/README.md

 ]
 console.log(Sentence(templates, vocabulary).get())
 ```
-Some use cases may want to store the instance of the Sentence object in a variable for later use.
-Doing this allows the object generate a new sentence with the arguments that were passed initially.
+Some use cases may want to store an instance of Sentence for later use.
+Doing this allows the user to generate a new sentence with the arguments that were passed initially.
 ```
 let sentence = Sentence(templates, vocabulary) // Sentence constructor initializes itself with generate() sentence.generate() // user may call generate method to recreate the sentence on the object